Last Updated on 6/11/2020

 The “Hidden Wealth in B2B Brands” study states that “every corporation reaps the value of brand equity in two ways: as revenue, when it drives customer purchases, and directly, as a rise in market capitalization.”
 They ranked the brand equity of 450 B2B companies across 47 industries and found that “the corporate brand is responsible for, on average, 7% of stock performance.”

-Our Boston-based B2B company, Grant Marketing, specializes in helping companies find their brand essence.
+Our Boston-based B2B branding agency, Grant Marketing, specializes in helping companies find their brand essence.
 We can help you turn your brand messaging into actionable strategies for strengthening customer loyalty, increasing sales, and improving the bottom line.